AI Automation/Construction & Trades

 How Syntora Architects a Dynamic Project Scheduling AI for Construction

-The first step is a data systems audit.
-Syntora would connect to your existing project management tools, like Procore or Autodesk, via their APIs.
-We would also analyze any supplementary spreadsheets, material procurement logs, and subcontractor schedules.
-The goal is to map the complete data flow for a single project, from blueprint to change order to supply chain update.
-You receive a data map and a proposed system architecture.
+Syntora approaches scheduling automation as a custom engineering engagement, beginning with a comprehensive data systems audit.
+This initial phase involves connecting to your existing project management tools—such as Procore or Autodesk Construction Cloud—via their APIs.
+We would also meticulously analyze any supplementary data sources, including material procurement logs, subcontractor availability schedules, and specialized Excel pricing templates with built-in formulas.
+The objective is to construct a complete data flow map for a typical project, from initial design documents to change orders and real-time supply chain updates.
+This culminates in a detailed data map and a proposed system architecture tailored to your specific operational needs.

-The core of the system would be a Python service running on AWS Lambda.
-The service uses the Claude API to parse unstructured data from sources like supplier emails and daily field reports, extracting key dates and details.
-This data, combined with structured information from your primary PM system, would feed a constraint-based scheduling model built with a library like OR-Tools.
-This allows the system to define project rules and find optimal schedules, re-running the optimization every 12 hours or on-demand via an API call.
+The core of your custom scheduling system would be a Python service, potentially deployed on a serverless platform like AWS Lambda or within a containerized environment using FastAPI.
+This service would employ advanced AI, such as the Claude API, to parse unstructured data from diverse inputs like supplier emails, daily field reports, or inspection notifications, extracting key dates, resource changes, and other critical details.
+This extracted information, combined with structured data from your primary PM system, would then feed into a constraint-based scheduling model.
+We would build this optimization model using libraries like OR-Tools, enabling the system to define project rules, identify critical path shifts, and find optimal schedules.
+The system could be configured to re-run optimizations on a predefined cadence, such as every 12 hours, or on-demand via an API call triggered by significant project updates.

-The delivered system integrates with your current workflow.
-It would write its suggested schedule adjustments directly back into your project management tool as a 'proposed schedule' for review.
-Project managers would also receive a daily email summary highlighting the top 3 schedule risks and opportunities.
-The entire cloud infrastructure typically runs for under $50 per month, and you receive the full Python source code and a maintenance runbook.
+The delivered system is designed for direct integration into your current workflow.
+It would write its suggested schedule adjustments as 'proposed schedules' directly back into your project management tool for project manager review and approval.
+Additionally, project managers could receive automated daily summaries highlighting the top schedule risks, opportunities for resource reallocation, and predicted impacts on project milestones.
+For our prior estimating automation projects, the typical cloud infrastructure runs for under $50 per month, and for any custom solution we build, you receive the full Python source code, detailed documentation, and a maintenance runbook to ensure long-term operational autonomy.

 Manual Scheduling in Procore/MS ProjectAI-Assisted Scheduling with Syntora